Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >Not at any point that I worked there.

 **Nemin:**
-We have sources that claim that LL wasn't happy with it, but also that it was cut because the XBOX couldn't handle it.
+We have sources that claim that Lorne Lanning wasn't happy with it, but also that it was cut because the XBOX couldn't handle it.

 > **David Fried:**
 >But adding networking code...
 I can't imagine that wouldn't have pushed development out by years.